This is an abridged version of the essay The Next Chapter written by Rabbi Sacks in 2011.

 On the Book of Kings

-Rabbi Sacks summarised Shlomo HaMelech’s reign (which begins at the start of Kings I) as follows: “With Solomon the record is even more checkered [than King David’s].
+Rabbi Sacks summarised Shlomo HaMelech’s reign (which begins at the start of I Kings) as follows: “With Shlomo the record is even more chequered [than King David’s].
 He was the man whose name was synonymous with wisdom, author of Song of Songs, Proverbs and Kohelet [Ecclesiastes].

 “At the same time, he was the king who broke all three of the Torah’s caveats about monarchy, namely he should not have too many wives, or too many horses, or too much money (Devarim 17:16–17).
-King Solomon - as the Talmud [the rabbinic commentary on Jewish tradition and the Hebrew Scriptures] says [Sanhedrin 21b] - thought he could break all the rules and stay uncorrupted.
-Despite all his wisdom, he was wrong.”
+King Shlomo - as the Talmud says - thought he could break all the rules and stay uncorrupted.
+Despite all his wisdom, he was wrong” (Sanhedrin 21b).

 Rabbi Sacks then quotes Lord Acton who famously said, “Power tends to corrupt, and absolute power corrupts absolutely.”